StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 \subsection{Motivation}

 Through observation, we identify two main drawbacks of Ring Attention.
 First, the communication overhead is exceedingly high because every GPU in the system must send and receive keys and values for nearly the entire sequence length before completing the attention computation.
 Second, variations in bandwidth between and within computing nodes can cause communication bottlenecks.
 As illustrated in Figure \ref{Fig.ring}, the bandwidths between GPUs 3 and 4 and between GPUs 11 and 12 are lower than those between other GPUs in the ring.
 Despite this, the system is forced to operate in a complete circle, which can result in unnecessary idle times for other GPUs.

-Inspired by techniques used in n-body simulations \cite{Hockney_Eastwood_1989}, we propose an approach that addresses both challenges simultaneously.
-In n-body simulations, such as those calculating direct forces between particles (e.g., gravitational forces), researchers discovered that communication overhead can be minimized by introducing additional dimensions of communication \cite{Driscoll2013ACN}.
-Similarly, we propose grouping GPUs into teams within the ring-style sequence parallelism framework and distributing communication tasks among team members.
-This approach reduces the overall communication volume and mitigates the bandwidth bottlenecks previously mentioned.
-Building upon this concept, we developed the WallFacer training system, which we will detail in the following section.
+To solve these drawbacks, we develop the StarTrail training system, which we will detail in the following section.